robertmuth/Cwerg/FE/Docs/tutorial.md

 * named blocks + multi-level break/continue
 * expression statements - cleaned up version of the C's comma operator
 * (almost) no implicit conversions and no truthinesss
-* all value are zero initialized by default (can be overriden with undef)
+* all values are zero initialized by default (can be overriden with undef)
 * visibility is private by default
 * variables are immutable by default
 * no goto, no va-args, no bitfields